- Search The Registry

-From Atlanta, the eldest son of a Baptist minister, King entered Morehouse College at 15.
+From Atlanta, the eldest son of Martin Luther King Sr. a Baptist minister, King entered Morehouse College at 15.
 He graduated with a degree in sociology in 1948, and went on to Boston University earning a doctoral degree in systematic theology.
 King’s education exposed him to conditions that related Christian theology to the struggles of oppressed peoples.
 His first ministry was in Montgomery, Alabama.
 He was president of the Montgomery Improvement Association, which directed the Montgomery Bus Boycott.

 In 1957, King helped found the Southern Christian Leadership Conference (SCLC) in a series of protest campaigns that gained national attention.
-King's 1963 "I Have a Dream" speech expressed the hopes of the civil rights movement in oratory as moving as any address in American history.
+King's 1963 "I Have a Dream" speech expressed the hopes of the American Civil Rights movement in oratory as moving as any address in American history.
 His speech, following years of demonstrations, created the political momentum with others that resulted in the Civil Rights Act of 1964.
 King was awarded the 1964 Nobel Prize for peace.
 Throughout 1966 and 1967, King increasingly turned the focus of his civil rights activism throughout the country to economic "class" issues.